jonnonz1/nz-statute-book/acts/public/2026/appropriation-2024-25-confirmation-and-validation-act-2026.md

 This Act is the Appropriation (2024/25 Confirmation and Validation) Act 2026.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 29 April 2026.

 ### 3 Purpose
 The purpose of this Act is to—